Help those suffering in the Horn of Africa

 A simple untextured model in OBJ format is provided to try this code.
 To test it with other models just replace the name of the model in the source code below.

-The full source code and OBJ model are available in here.
+A VS2010 project with the full source code and OBJ model are available in L3DAssimpModelImport Demo.

 Some parts of the code: